 Practitioners also may need to further evaluate the causative virus in children who are immunocompromised or who reside in immunocompromised areas.
 If a patient presents with jaundice, hepatomegaly, or generalized lymphadenopathy, evaluation for other viral infections, including hepatitis B, may be indicated.
 Rarely, a skin biopsy may be performed to exclude other conditions in immunocompromised or other high-risk patients.
 Normally, biopsy findings are non-specific, with dermal perivascular mononuclear cell infiltrates and capillary endothelial swelling.

+Healthcare workers including nurse practitioners need to be aware that papular acrodermatitis is a benign viral induced skin disorder, which is often confused with other skin infections of childhood.
+If there is any doubt about the diagnosis, the patient should be referred to the dermatologist.
 Papular acrodermatitis is not person-to-person transmissible and does not require isolation beyond standard precautions or restriction from school or other community activities.
-However, the associated viral infection may be contagious thus isolation may need to be considered based on other symptoms suggestive of infectious disease.
+However, the associated viral infection may be contagious, thus isolation may need to be considered based on other symptoms suggestive of infectious disease.